Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 More than likely you are not going to be someplace where there is a trash receptacle and you will need to pack that out with you.
 I like to use food grade buckets (these are the ones with the rubber “O” ring in the lid) that seal well.
 I recycle plastic grocery bags and every time one fills up, I tie it off and put in the bucket and then stow the bucket in one of storage compartments until I am some place where I can properly dispose of the bags.
 I also use these buckets for storage and to keep my dirty laundry.
 Whatever you do, don’t leave them outside, there’s all sorts of critters out there looking for a free meal and you don’t need them coming around your campsite.

-This should go without saying, but you should always have these tanks empty going into a boondocking stay.
+This should go without saying, but you should always have your black and grey water tanks empty going into a boondocking stay.
 Since it’s illegal to just dump these anywhere, do you really to pack up camp and drive someplace to do this?
 No, neither would I.

 Some boondocking sites can be a long way from emergency medical facilities and first responders.
 Help may be hours away, so don’t buy a cheap $5 first aid kit from a discount dollar store.
 Make sure yours has a tourniquet, scissors, and several types of bandages.